scornejob/scornejob/TEMPLATE.md

 Then, I moved to the Data Observatory, where we intended to democratize access to computing power and data for Chile.
-We ported the ALMA regional center to the cloud, but most importantly, we designed, implemented and maintained the Covid 19 date repository for the Chilean Ministry of Science, Technology and Knowledge, Recognized by the OMS as one of the most open data repositories worldwide.
+We ported the ALMA regional center to the cloud, but most importantly, we designed, implemented and maintained the Covid 19 date repository for the Chilean Ministry of Science, Technology and Knowledge, Recognized by the WHO as one of the most open data repositories worldwide.

 Later, I moved to Comscore, where I worked with an amazing team and grew as DevOps Engineer, helping migrating workloads to the cloud.